DanukaDilshann/House-rental-price-in-Brazil/README.md

         Analys the taxes and other expenses related to the rent amount.
         How to change the taxes in deferent different cities in Brazil How keeping animals affect the rent amount

+## Abstract

+The House Rental Price Dataset shows the House rental prices of different regions in Brazil.
+It is Include the multiple attributes such as City, Area (Square Feet), No. of Rooms, No. of Bathrooms, packing spaces, Floor, whether pets are allowed or not, whether furnished or not, Homeowners association tax (R$), Rent amount (R$), Municipal property tax (R$) and Fire insurance value (R$).
+Therefore, this dataset facilitates the analysis the house rental price in Brazil.

+By understanding these factors that influence the Rent price of House, it is easy to house holder determined the price and this helps the customer who are already looking to rent a House in Brazil to find house according to his price and according to his needs.

+So here’s are my Research Question Regarding this Data set.

+        1. Do the property taxes relate to the area?
+        2. Does the fire insurance relate to when the house is furnished or not?
+        3. Does the location relate to the Property taxes?
+        4. Does the fire insurance price relate to the location?
+        5. Does the rent amount relate to the when the house is furnished or not?
+        6. Does the rent amount relate to the keeping animal?
+        7. Does the rent amount relate to the city?

 ## General Discussion and conclusions